By Emma North

 How to prevent hair loss

-If you want fuller, thicker hair, there are some do’s and don'ts when it comes to lifestyle.
-Obvious factors like partaking in regular exercise, eating a healthy, balanced diet, and quitting smoking will contribute to the normal functioning of the cells in your body.
+If you want fuller, thicker hair, there are some dos and don'ts when it comes to lifestyle.
+Obvious factors—such as partaking in regular exercise, eating a healthy, balanced diet, and quitting smoking—will contribute to the normal functioning of the cells in your body.

-Dr. Nick also suggests that constantly wearing hats may cause hair loss.
-“Avoid wearing caps all the time and avoid tight banding of hair if you have long hair to avoid traction alopecia,” he says.
+Dr. Fisherman also suggests being aware of hair accessories and hats—constant use may contribute to hair loss.
+“Avoid wearing caps all the time and, if you have long hair, avoid tight banding of hair to avoid traction alopecia,” he says.

-Traction alopecia is a hair loss condition where if the hair is repeatedly pulled at, whether that’s through hair ties, clips or braids, you are left with bald patches.
-It can be reversed with care and attention, but in severe cases, it can be permanent.
+Traction alopecia is a hair loss condition where if the hair is repeatedly pulled on, whether that’s through hair ties, clips or braids, you are left with bald patches.
+It can be reversed with care and attention but, in severe cases, it can be permanent.

 Sometimes there is no physical reason as to why you might be experiencing hair loss.
 Your hair follicles might be perfectly functional, but intense feelings of stress and inward emotions can trigger this outward symptom too.

-It is easier said than done but try to remove or avoid highly stressful situations in your life.
+It might be easier said than done, but try to remove, reduce or avoid highly stressful situations in your life.
 There are many different ways of coping with stress, but meditation techniques, regular exercise, and seeking professional help are all options that you can explore to help you cope during stressful times.

 By Rylee Johnston •